ajkavanagh/vimwiki-publishing-system/docs/05-output.md

 will either be the `default` or `index` in the `templates` directory that matches the route or a `_defaults` one.
 The template is only needed if the none of those match.

+## Site Atom Feeds

+We want to produce Atom feeds (maybe RSS later) for things from the site.
+However, as we are not particulary in control of *what* constitutes a thing to put in a feed, we need to allow the user to specify what it is going to be.

+The initial version just generates an updated feed with every run; it is assumed that the run to to correct something, and therefore the feed is updated.
+If this is not the case then don't update the feed (don't use --update-feed)

+In future we might want to:

+We have two problems:

+1. Knowing when to regenerate the feed.
+This can be driven from config, and around 'searches' of posts.
+2. Knowing what to gerenate them with.

+But first, we have to detect if something has changed; because if nothing has changed (for a feed) then it shouldn't be regenerated.

+We can do that by storing the size and hash of the original source file (we only consider source files that have sitegen headers).
+If it has changed then we regenerate the RSS feed data, otherwise we just use the date we have stored.

+Thus we need to store the last feed generation date (which we could grab from the output file) or store it along with the sizes/hashes of the source files.

+So we'll need the hashing algo from the other branch, as an effect, and then a way of persisting the data, most likely using YAML (as it's nice to dump and has a representation for integers).
+We'll use a class for that.